State laws and Medicare/Medicaid reimbursement codes are allowing more telemedicine use – and one of the growing areas is women’s reproductive care.

 Our Products Make a Difference

-Here at GlobalMed we have the line of telemedicine products that you can use to expand and truly manage your patient care offerings.
-We have a line of medical stations that are well-suited for a variety of environments and truly give you mobility to treat patients in remote areas, including the most austere environments.
+GlobalMed’s telemedicine products can help you expand and truly manage your patient care offerings.
+Our line of medical stations are well-suited for a variety of environments and truly give you mobility to treat patients in remote areas, including the most austere environments.
 Our medical devices make evidence collection simple and integrate easily into our eNcounter telemedicine software applications.
 We have all the telemedicine tools you need and our professional services team can help you take the first steps in incorporating telemedicine into your practice.